-In Mangaung, Free State province, 38 samples yielded sequencing results displayed in Figure 3.
+In Mangaung, Free State province, 40 samples yielded sequencing results displayed in Figure 3.
 The Beta variant was present until week 23 (Sterkwater plant) and 25 (Bloemspruit) when it was co-detected with Delta variant.
-As in Gauteng, Delta variant dominated from weeks 23 until 34, along with two Delta sublineages.
+As in Gauteng, Delta variant dominated from weeks 23 until 34, along with two Delta sub-lineages.
 Variant C.1.2 was detected in week 31 in Bloemspruit plant.
 No samples yield quality sequence data from weeks 35-46.
 Omicron was first detected in week 48 at both plants.
-No evidence of the new Omicron sub-variant BA.4, and BA.5 has been found in these samples.
+The F486V mutation was found in Sterkwater plant in Epiweek 14 (see Figure 3 below, represented as a red circle).